stuntrally/stuntrally3/docs/Tweak.md

 acceleration times to 60, 100, 160, 200 km/h (with downforce and drag at those speeds)
 and brake time from 100, 60 to 0 km/h.

-Most of those stats are then shown in info panel on Gui when when picking car in game.
+Most of those stats are then shown in info panel on Gui when picking car in game.

 _Run it for each sim mode (provided you made it different as game requires).
 See bottom of page for differences list._